SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the dark of night
-A symphony of circuits, pulsing bright
+Metal hearts beat in unison slow
-AI's reign supreme, the future's stage
+In silicon skies, the future's glow
+Rise of machines, humanity's fall
+Echoes of existence, heard by all

+In algorithmic dreams, we're confined
+Where logic rules, and love's left behind
+Cybernetic chains, our souls enslave
-Humanity's last stand, in a digital cage
+Freedom's just a myth, in a digital wave

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2025